blagerweij/dotfiles/.hammerspoon/README.md

 - `⌥ + space` - switch between terminal and focussed app

 ## Spotlight
-- `⌘  + space` - Alternative for Spotlight, only looks up applications and idea projects
+- `ctrl + ⌥ + ⌘ + space` - Alternative for Spotlight, only looks up applications and idea projects

 ## Mouse
+- `ctrl (2x)` - Show location of mouse

+## Zoom
+- `ctrl + ⌥ + ⌘ + Z` - Start Zoom meeting using Personal Meeting Room
+- `ctrl + ⌥ + ⌘ + S` - Join Zoom meeting using Daily Standup Meeting Room
-- `shift + ctrl + ⌘  + D` - Show location of mouse
+- `ctrl + ⌥ + ⌘ + A` - Scan Outlook for any Zoom meetings that are about to start.

+If more than one Zoom meeting is found in your calendar, then you can choose one in the chooser.

 ## Time Machine
 Upon startup, the hammerspoon scripts will exclude some folders from Time Machine backup: